 - Calendar: The calendar 'event_started' tag isn't being added when an event starts.

-Suggestion 1: Deauthorize and Reauthorize the REST API
+Suggestion 1: Deauthorize/Authorize the API

-Suggestion 2: Disabling and re-enabling the app
+Suggestion 2: Disable/Enable the app

 Here's a list of the special triggers for each app that uses them: